 PERSONS_VACCINATED_1PLUS_DOSE_PER100 | Decimal | Cumulative persons vaccinated with at least one dose per 100 population |

-PERSONS_FULLY_VACCINATED | Integer | Cumulative number of persons fully vaccinated |
+PERSONS_LAST_DOSE | Integer | Cumulative number of persons vaccinated with a complete primary series |

-PERSONS_FULLY_VACCINATED_PER100 | Decimal | Cumulative number of persons fully vaccinated per 100 population |
+PERSONS_LAST_DOSE_PER100 | Decimal | Cumulative number of persons vaccinated with a complete primary series per 100 population |

 VACCINES_USED | String | Combined short name of vaccine: “Company - Product name” (see below) |